IanESmith/static-website/Services/cdmp/notes.md

 ### Just done
 - start reporting on progres and added reporting metrics to this page
 - added a (part time) security resource
+- sized the work and started tracking progress

 [Click here for detail](https://jira.digital.homeoffice.gov.uk/secure/Dashboard.jspa)